China–Iran relations: New Silk Road

 As of 2019, Iran had signed onto Chinese leader Xi Jinping's signature One Belt One Road plan, and Iran is considered to be a key part of China's geopolitical ambitions in central Asia and the Middle East, sometimes described in terms of a new Great Game.

 While cargoes are usually shipped between China and Iran by ship, it is also possible to travel between the two countries by train, via Kazakhstan and Turkmenistan (see Eurasian Land Bridge).
 In 2016, the first direct container train between Yiwu (Zhejiang Province) and Tehran made its way across Asia in 14 days.
 This is supposed to be the beginning of regular container train service along this route.

 Iranians and Chinese are currently renovating rails to connect Ürümqi to Tehran as well as connect Kazakhstan, Kyrgyzstan, Uzbekistan, and Turkmenistan (also see Five-nations railway, Afghanistan–China relations).
 In another 2016 test run, it took 12 days to deliver freight from Shanghai to Tehran, whereas it would have taken 30 days by sea.

 In May 2018, China planned to build a new freight train line with Iran.
 In 2020, a leaked document showed that a 25-year strategic partnership would be implemented between the two countries, in which China would invest in Iranian infrastructure, transport, and seaports.
 In exchange, Iran would provide a heavily discounted regular supply of its oil.
 Above all, the reasons for the timing of this agreement is the rivalry between the US, the main opponent of Iran, and China, the main supporter of Iran, played a major role in taking the step of signing the agreement.

 Politics

 Open mutual support is seen in Iran's support of the 1989 Tiananmen Square massacre and Chinese condemnation of the United States' attack on an Iranian passenger plane, among other things.

 20 April 2002, Chinese leader Jiang Zemin and Iranian President Mohammad Khatami, an official Visitation.

-Chinese Paramount leader Xi Jinping and Iranian Supreme Leader Ali Khamenei.